Choosing an aquarium

 - The low surface area means that not enough oxygen will be absorbed into the water.

-We discourage the release of fish into outdoor ponds due to the damage they can cause to wildlife through predation and disease spread.
+We don't recommend releasing fish into outdoor ponds as they can cause damage to wildlife through hunting and disease spread.

-Before selecting fish in a shop, consider the following:
+Before choosing fish from a shop, remember the following:

 - Tanks should be clean and well maintained, without any dead fish.